Abbey of the Dormition

-Abbey of the Dormition is a Catholic abbey belonging to the Benedictine Order in Jerusalem, on Mount Zion just outside the walls of the Old City near the Zion Gate.
-The Abbey is said to mark the spot where Mary, mother of Jesus, died.
+Abbey of the Dormition (Dormitio-Abtei, כנסיית הדורמיציון Knesia HaDormitsiyon, Arabic: كنيسة رقاد السيدة العذراء) is a Catholic abbey belonging to the Benedictine Order in Jerusalem, on Mount Zion, just outside the walls of the Old City near the Zion Gate.
+The Abbey is said to mark the spot where Mary, mother of Jesus, ended her worldly existence.

 Between 1998 and 2006 the community was known as the Abbey of Hagia Maria Sion, in reference to the basilica of Hagia Sion that stood on this spot during the Byzantine period, but it resumed the original name during the 2006 celebrations of the monastery's centenary.
 "Hagia Maria Sion" is now the name of the foundation supporting the abbey's buildings, community and academic work.

-In recent years the church has become a target for vandalism and desecration by extremist Israeli nationalist religious youths..
+In recent years the church was a target for vandalism and desecration by extremist nationalist Israelis.

 History of creation

 The Byzantine basilica Hagia Sion was built under John II, Bishop of Jerusalem in the early 5th century.
 Relics attributed to Saint Stephen were transferred to the church on 26 December 415.
 The church is shown in the 6th-century Madaba Map.
 It was destroyed in the 614 sack of Jerusalem by Sasanian king Khosrau II.

 Its foundations were recovered in 1899, when the architect and construction manager of the Diocese of Cologne, Heinrich Renard (1868–1928), investigated the site.
 Bargil Pixner proposed the theory of a pre-Crusader Church of Zion, the continuation of an early Judeo-Christian congregation and their house of worship, which he located on the Madaba Map next to the Hagia Sion basilica.

 A monastic order known as the Abbey of Our Lady of Mount Zion was established at the site in the 12th century, with a church built on the ruins of the earlier demolished Byzantine church.
 The 12th century church was again destroyed in the 13th century, and the monks moved to Sicily.
 The order was eventually absorbed into the Jesuits in 1617 (the Congregation of Notre-Dame de Sion is an unrelated monastic order founded in 1843).

-The order was chosen as the namesake of the "Priory of Sion hoax" created by French esotericist Pierre Plantard during the 1960s.